malan88/malan88.github.io-src/content/intro.md

 profit-hungry motives proceeds to degrade its own product, _it must be institutionalized_.
 It must be _standardized_.
-Of the FAANGs, several, in particular Google, Amazon, and Facebook, are nearing the point where their continuous degredation is becoming so grave a problem that it will soon be time to nationalize them.
+Of the FAANGs, several, in particular Google, Amazon, and Facebook, are nearing the point where their continuous degradation is becoming so grave a problem that it will soon be time to nationalize them.
 Or at the very least regulate them as heavily as we once regulated Ma Bell.